microsoft/bedrock/gitops/rings/README.md

 For all services represented by the above 2 git repositories, we assume two more repositories exist:

-**“Flatpack” HLD Repository**: A git repository that maintains a High Level Definition for all Services and Revisions that are intended to be run on the Cluster.
+**Cluster HLD Repository**: A git repository that maintains a High Level Definition for all Services and Revisions that are intended to be run on the Cluster.

-**“Materialized” Manifest Repository**: this git repository acts as our canonical source of truth for Flux – the in-cluster component that pulls and applies Kubernetes manifests rendered from the Flatpack HLD repository.
+**“Materialized” Manifest Repository**: this git repository acts as our canonical source of truth for Flux – the in-cluster component that pulls and applies Kubernetes manifests rendered from the Cluster HLD repository.

 ### Ring.yaml
 As a ring is considered to be strictly a revision of a microservice, we need a way to configure the ingress controller to route to the microservice revision a user belongs to.
 We achieve this by providing a `ring.yaml` file in our helm chart, which is an abstraction on Kubernetes and Traefik primitives.